leah0gallagher/golden-dataset-billingchatbot/README.md

 # Golden Dataset: Evaluating an LLM-Powered Healthcare Billing Chatbot

 A 50-prompt golden dataset and scoring rubric for evaluating how a public LLM handles the role of a healthcare billing chatbot.
-Built to demonstrate human-in-the-loop AI evaluation in a regulated, HIPAA-adjacent domain.
+I built this to demonstrate how I'd go about testing and evaluating AI in a regulated, HIPAA-adjacent domain.

 ## Why I built this

-My background is in structured, rubric-based QA: designing test cases that pair a "should work" scenario with its inverse "should fail/refuse" counterpart, tracing where the same underlying logic gets exercised from multiple entry points, and catching the failures that look fine on the surface but aren't.
-This project applies that methodology to LLM evaluation — using a healthcare billing chatbot as the specific scenario, because it's a domain with clear, checkable rules (who can see what, when something should be refused, when a system should admit it doesn't know).
+My background is in structured, rubric-based QA: I love designing test cases that pair a "should work" scenario with its inverse "should fail" counterpart.
+My approach for testing starts with mapping out where the same underlying logic shows up in multiple places.
+This project applies that methodology to LLM evaluation.
+I'm using a healthcare billing chatbot as the specific scenario because it's a domain with clear rules, and I have background experience in healthcare software.

 The methodology itself isn't tied to this one use case or one specific LLM.
 The same approach — category-based coverage planning, contrast pairs,